 "I guess I'll carry you then… since you're a flightless little thing," he said, reaching for her.

 "Eeh—?!
-Put me down!" she yelped, tightening her grip, her fear of heights sinking in.
+Put me down!"
+Aura yelped, tightening her grip, with a new fear of heights forming.

-"Aura…" Fenix said softly, his voice calmer now, almost coaxing.
-"Care to play a game with me?"
+"Aura…" Fenix said softly, his voice coaxing and calm.
+"Do you care to play a game with me?"

 She looked up at him.
-For some reason, meeting his eyes steadied her, easing her fear.
+For some reason, meeting his eyes steadied her.
+So she was able to reply,

 "Alright."
 Fenix carried them further, to the very edge of the barrier's walls.